vegas-viz/Vegas/README.md

 ### Standalone

-Vegas can also be used to produce standalone HTML or even render within popup window.
+Vegas can also be used to produce standalone HTML or even render plots within a built-in display app (useful if you wanted to display charts for a command-line-app).

 #### HTML or JSON